wilsonmar/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

 * Resumability: Restart from saved checkpoints (Cloudbees feature)
 <br /><br />

+See <a target="_blank" href="https://anoni.sh/jenkins-pipeline">https://anoni.sh/jenkins-pipeline</a> and <a target="_blank" href="https://anoni.sh/pipeline-syntax">anoni.sh/pipeline-syntax</a>

 ## Install Jenkins Pipeline plugin #

-The assumption here is that
-you have followed
+The assumption here is that you have followed
    [my Jenkins Setup tutorial](/jenkins-setup/) to install the latest version of Jenkins, which went Version 2 April 26, 2016 after over 10 years at v1.